Brexit VAT changes: a practical step by step guide

 • Seller charges VAT at the appropriate rate for the EU country, and accounts for this on the VAT return for that country

-On should note that the EU will be bringing in new rules in July 2021, which will apply to goods sold to EU consumers with a value of under €150.
+One should note that the EU will be bringing in new rules in July 2021, which will apply to goods sold to EU consumers with a value of under €150.
 Online marketplaces (such as Amazon) will become liable for collecting and paying the VAT on these sales and the Mini One Stop Shop (MOSS) will be extended to these sales.
 The seller can use MOSS to report their sales to EU consumers in one return, instead of having to register in multiple EU countries.
 These sales will also be exempt from Import VAT when they arrive in the EU.
 UK businesses will need to pick which EU country they wish to register for MOSS in – only one registration is required.

-Goods arriving from outside the UK (both EU and non-EU)
+Goods arriving from outside the UK

 Consignments with a value under £135

-GB has introduced a £135 threshold for goods coming from overseas sold to GB consumers via a third party Online Marketplace (OMP).
+GB has introduced a £135 threshold for goods coming from overseas sold to GB consumers via a third-party Online Marketplace (OMP).
 Here the OMP is responsible for accounting for the UK VAT on the sale and there are no import implications for the supplier.
 If the goods are sold direct by the supplier to the consumer, the supplier will have to VAT register in GB and account for VAT.

 UK VAT will NOT be charged by the seller if the UK purchaser provides them with their UK VAT number.
 Where no UK VAT is incurred, then the purchaser will need to account for VAT on their return using a reverse charge: the business will charge itself the VAT in Box 1, and then recovers it in Box 4 (where entitled to recover VAT on the item imported).
 The net value of the goods will then be entered in Box 7.